Mayor Megan Barry, Biography

 In order to address rising rates of youth violence, Mayor Barry launched an initiative to create 10,000 paid job and internship opportunities throughout the private, public and non-profit sectors.
 Supported by investments from Metro Nashville and local businesses, Opportunity NOW seeks to give every child a chance to succeed by connecting youth to hope through opportunity and jobs.

 Barry believes public safety is the critical foundation on which our success in other areas of government is built.
 She has recommended hiring new police officers and firefighters to meet Nashville’s growth and created tools and programs for better community interaction with police and more accountability and openness throughout government.

 In building her administration, Barry has put a sharp focus on ensuring that the Mayor’s Office is reflective of the city it serves.
 To that end, she has put together the most diverse team in the history of Nashville and has been committed to diversifying Metro boards and commissions.
 She appointed Metro’s first Chief Diversity Officer to review and oversee policies as it relates to diversity in hiring and promotions within Metro Government.
 She has also focused on engaging the community in governing with the Mayor’s Office of Neighborhoods and Community Engagement, which includes the Office of New Americans focused on outreach to immigrant and refugee communities.

 Barry first moved to Nashville to attend Vanderbilt University’s Owen Graduate School of Management, where she received her MBA.
 Prior to becoming Mayor, Barry had a successful career as an ethics and compliance officer in the telecommunications and health care sectors.
-Her husband, Bruce, is a professor of organizational studies at Vanderbilt University, and their son, Max, is a recent college graduate.
+Her husband, Bruce, is a professor of organizational studies at Vanderbilt University.
+Their son, Max, passed away in 2017 at the age of 22.
 They are also proud parents of two rescue dogs, Hank and Boris.

 Download high resolution headshot